 Originally published on Yahoo Finance on 24 April 2020 https://finance.yahoo.com/news/axiafunder-returns-94-investors-second-090000581.html.

 The idea being that this should significantly increase the likelihood of a positive return given there should (at least in theory) be only a remote chance that all these smaller bets yield negative outcomes simultaneously.

 However, the danger is when investors are sold what they are told is a diversified, low risk, investment but the individual sub-investments are either correlated to each other or to one or more common factors.

-- Litigation finance: changing the face of the commercial litigation landscape.
+- Litigation finance: the changing face of the commercial litigation landscape.

-- COVID-19 pandemic: an opportunity for growth.
+- COVID-19 pandemic: how the pandemic can be an opportunity for growth.

-- Supporting practitioners: cash flow management.
+- Supporting legal practitioners: litigation funding & cash flow management.